BioShock 2: Gameplay

 BioShock 2 is a first-person shooter.
-The player assumes the character of Subject Delta eight years after the events of the BioShock.
+The player assumes the character of silent protagonist Subject Delta eight years after the events of BioShock.
 The player explores Rapture and fights off Splicers using weapons, environmental hazards, and plasmids.
-Plasmids grant powers such as telekenesis and must be recharged with "EVE" before further use.
+Plasmids grant powers such as telekinesis and must be recharged with "EVE" before further use.
 The player can equip tonics—passive bonuses varying from increased speed to reduced EVE usage.
 Several weapons in BioShock 2 are unique to the Big Daddy, including a powerful drill and a rivet gun.
-Unlike in Bioshock, the player can use each weapon in a close-range melee attack, and may simultaneously equip a weapon and a plasmid.
-If the player is killed, they are revived via "vita-chambers."
+The player can use each weapon in a close-range melee attack, and may simultaneously equip a weapon and a plasmid.
+If the player is killed, they are revived via a Vita-Chamber.

 Players scavenge ammunition and supplies as they explore Rapture, and may purchase items at vending machines scattered throughout the city.
 Weapons can be loaded with various types of ammunition for greater effectiveness against certain types of foes.
-They can also be upgraded at certain machines; three cumulative upgrades enable a special weapon effect—for example, the modified rivet gun shoots super-heated projectiles that ignite enemies.
+They can be upgraded at certain machines; three cumulative upgrades enable a special weapon effect—for example, the modified rivet gun shoots super-heated projectiles that ignite enemies.

 Some game mechanics were streamlined from BioShock, such as hacking into security systems and turrets.
 This is represented by a lengthy Pipe Mania–style minigame in BioShock, but a shorter timing puzzle in BioShock 2.
 The player stops a needle on a colored gauge; stopping on the gauge's green area completes the hack, and hitting small blue areas gives a bonus.
 If the needle lands on the white or red portions, the hack fails and damages the player or triggers an alarm.
-The research camera mechanic was also altered, recording video instead of stills.
+The research camera mechanic was altered, recording video instead of stills.
 Using it while damaging enemies in creative ways gives players bonuses or new abilities.

 ADAM is used to upgrade the player's plasmids and tonics.
 Upgraded plasmids bestow additional abilities for more tactical usage; for example, an upgraded Electro Bolt plasmid inflicts chains of electric damage between enemies, rather than affecting only a single target.
 As a Big Daddy, the player can defeat other Big Daddies and either adopt their Little Sisters—having them gather ADAM for the player—or harvest the Sisters for their ADAM outright.
 After adopting a Little Sister, the player escorts her to corpses littered around Rapture and must protect her while she harvests more ADAM.
 Once the Little Sister has collected enough ADAM, the player can choose to either harvest or save her.
 Harvesting or saving Little Sisters will provoke attacks from Big Sisters.
 ADAM can also be collected from slugs when venturing into the open ocean surrounding Rapture.